Maya Mexico Winter

 - Synthesize readings, observations, and class discussions in short papers.

 In addition to acquiring knowledge of Mayan society (past and present), students learn to work effectively in small groups, improve their oral presentation and analytical skills, and develop a heightened sense of confidence and leadership.
 On average, there are 3.5 hours of instruction per day, in the form of excursions, seminars, and debriefings, for a total of 38.5 contact hours.

-"Maya Mexico, Past & Present" (3 credit hours in HONORS, ART, or GEOG)
+"Maya Mexico, Past & Present" (3 credit hours in HONORS, ANTH, ART or HIST)

 For course descriptions, click here.